 The early UFC’s (Ultimate Fighting Championships) were spectacular.
 It was the type of thing fight enthusiast dreamed of.
 Who would win between Karate and Boxing?
 Kung Fu vs. Muay Thai?
 He would put 7 fighters of different martial arts to compete against each other in a no holds barred competition.
 An event very similar to what had been going on in Brazil for a while called Luta Livre.

 Rorion wanted to prove that Brazilian Jiu-Jitsu was the dominant martial art.
+He came to prove that Jiu-jitsu was in fact very effective in a real fight.
 He decided to pick Royce Gracie as the representative of Jiu-Jitsu.
 Even though there were other Gracies who were much stronger, Rorion didn’t want people to think Jiu-Jitsu worked just because they were stronger and bigger.
 Royce Gracie was tall and skinny.

 Royce wins and BJJ begins to becomes popular in the US.
 The early UFC’s taught us that BJJ was the dominant martial art.